portfolio1 portfolio2 portfolio3 portfolio4 portfolio5 portfolio6 portfolio7 portfolio8 portfolio9 portfolio10 portfolio11

 Instrumental Music...
 Keyboards instead of Band?

-I am teaching elementary band on a very limited basis at this time because we have such a high demand for students to be in the music technology class.
-We are able to teach more students at this age without the financial barrier of purchasing and repairing band instruments, as most of our students come from low-income homes.
-Also, many teachers will not allow students to be taken out of class two or more times per week for band, so the music technology class was used to increase the student participation in music and decrease the amount of time students were away from other academic classes.
-We have a separate general music teacher at our school.
-Most students are able to receive 80 minutes of music per week between general music and instrumental music.
+We were able to teach more students at the elementary level without the financial barrier of purchasing and repairing band instruments, as most of our students were from low-income homes.
+Also, we were not allowed to pull students out of class three times a week for band so the music technology class was used to increase the student participation in music and decrease the amount of time students were away from other academic classes.
+We had a separate general music teacher at school.
+Most students were able to receive 80 minutes of music per week between general music and instrumental music at the elementary level.

-I teach approximately 230-250 students in the 2nd-5th grades each week.
-Each student is 'pulled' from academic classes one time per week for a 40 minute class.
-Students do not have to have a keyboard, computer or the Internet to be in the class.
-The students learn how to play the electronic keyboard and to read, write, compose, print and publish music using a computer.
-The class is in a 'work-at-your-own-pace' format.
-Students range from beginners with little knowledge of music.....to advanced beginners with some background in music (choir or piano lessons).
+I taught 250 students in the 2nd-5th grades each week.
+Each student was 'pulled' from academic classes one time per week for a 40 minute class.
+Students did not have to have a keyboard, computer or the Internet to be in the class.
+The students learned how to play the electronic keyboard and to read, write, compose, print and publish music using a computer.
+The class format was to 'work-at-your-own-pace.'
+Students ranged from beginners with little knowledge of music.....to advanced beginners with some background in music (choir or piano lessons).
+I selected many of my previous students to continue from year to year.
+Teachers also chose students based on an interest in taking music lessons.
+The class was made accessible to all students from special education to gifted.
+Eight students at a time were in the class.

 2012